ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 * Q: **Is there a one-time backup?**
 * A: No. Backup is an on-going task, and is meant to back your data up continuously.
       * If you wish, you can trigger it for immediate execution and then disable the task.
-      * You can also use [Smuggler](../../../../client-api/smuggler/what-is-smuggler#what-is-smuggler) for one-time [export](../../../../client-api/smuggler/what-is-smuggler#export) operations.
+      * You can also use [Smuggler](../../../../client-api/smuggler/what-is-smuggler#what-is-smuggler) as an equivalent of a full backup for a single [export](../../../../client-api/smuggler/what-is-smuggler#export) operation.

 ---